godalming123/tinytile/readme.md

  - **Alt + n** - open nautilus
  - **Alt + f** - open firefox
 ## Other behaviours
- - You can press alt and then tap on a window with left click to drag it or tap on the window with right click to resize it
+ - You can press alt and then tap and hold on a window with left click to drag it or right click to resize it
- - If you accidentally just press alt and release it and some text shows and then hides thats neofetch running in alacritty
+ - At any time you can just press alt to see this help message ounce in the compositor

 # Todo
 ## Implement protocols